 Anita received a scholarship from the Bradley Institute for musical study in post-secondary education, and continued her music education at Wilfrid Laurier University.
 She studied piano with well known Canadian Pianist James Parker, completing an Honours Bachelor of Music Comprehensive-Music Education degree, and a Minor in Psychology.
 Following graduation, she taught for the Merriam School of Music and thereafter completed a Bachelor of Education at the University of Western Ontario.
 Anita was an Elementary School Teacher for over 12 years and now operates Music for Life Piano Studio out of her home.
 Anita holds additional certificates in teaching Elementary Piano through the Royal Conservatory of Music and Early Childhood Music Together Teacher Training.

 From a young age, she has carried a passion for music and teaching.
 Anita has had broad experiences over the course of her career working with students of all ages in both group and private piano lessons and theory classes.
 Her musical teaching experiences also include directing school choirs, teaching band, voice, and recorder.
 As a Kindergarten teacher, music was used as a tool for teaching and learning, to enhance the learning experience and overall development of her students.
 Anita has a keen interest in early childhood music education, the effects of music on child development, and is a strong believer in the importance of educating students and parents on the stages of musical development.
 She participates in ongoing professional development through RCM pedagogy courses, attending pedagogy conferences and maintaining her membership with the Ontario Registered Music Teachers' Association.
-Further, Anita takes time to keep up with her musical skills through ongoing piano study with James Parker, and classical voice training with Natasha Campbell.
-She enjoys performing for others, volunteering at her children’s school, appreciating the great outdoors, reading, cooking, and traveling.
+Further, Anita takes time to keep up with her musical skills through voice training with Natasha Campbell, and violin with Bruce Skelton.
+She enjoys performing for others, volunteering at her children’s school, appreciating the great outdoors, reading, cooking, sports and fitness, and traveling.
 Anita lives in Waterloo with her husband and two daughters.